 Set them an example by doing what is good.

-More than likely, you’re a Christian because you saw one, in a parent, a peer—or an aunt in Teaneck, New Jersey.
+Most of us came to Christ because we saw him in a parent, a peer, an anonymous saint—or an aunt who lived in Teaneck, New Jersey.